deckgo/deckdeckgo/docs/docs/slides/app-slide-author/app-slide-author.md

 This template could be added to your presentation using the following methods.

-> If you are using our Starter Kit, no need to worry about this, this template is included, therefore you could skip the "Installation" chapter.
+> If you are using our Starter Kit this template is included.
+You don't need to install it so therefore you should skip the "Installation" chapter.

-### From a CDN
+### Form a CDN

-It's recommended to use [unpkg](https://unpkg.com/) to use this template from a CDN.
+It's recommended to use [unpkg](https://unpkg.com/) if you want to use this template to form a CDN.
 To do so, add the following include script in the main HTML file of your project:

 ```
 <script type="module" src="https://unpkg.com/@deckdeckgo/slide-author@latest/dist/deckdeckgo-slide-author/deckdeckgo-slide-author.esm.js"></script>